NetApp/trident/docs/dag/kubernetes/netapp_products_integrations.rst

 Cloud Volumes ONTAP
 ===================

 `Cloud Volumes ONTAP <http://cloud.netapp.com/ontap-cloud?utm_source=GitHub&utm_campaign=Trident>`_ is a software-only storage appliance that runs the ONTAP data management software in the cloud.
-You can use Cloud Volumes ONTAP for production workloads, disaster recovery, DevOps, file shares, and database management.
-It extends enterprise storage to the cloud by offering storage efficiencies, high availability, data replication, data tiering and application consistency.
+You can use Cloud Volumes ONTAP for production workloads, disaster recovery, DevOps, file shares, and database management.It extends enterprise storage to the cloud by offering storage efficiencies, high availability, data replication, data tiering and application consistency.

 Element OS